 Other information

-Vekoma also manufacturer water rides and other thrills rides.
+Vekoma also manufactured water rides and other thrills rides.
 The most popular being the Madhouse, which is a flat ride built inside of a building where a gondola swings back and forth to a maximum of 15° at a controlled speed while the large circular room rotates in the opposite direction.
 As the ride progresses, the two rotations creates the illusion that the room has flipped upside down.

 The name Vekoma comes from a combination of the founder’s name and factory; Veld Koning Machinefabriek.